RashidHasan/GLAMOUR-GROVE-Website/README.md

 # Project Overview - Interactive Navigation Menu

 ## Project Description:
-This project aims to develop an interactive navigation menu for Prodigy InfoTech's website.
-The navigation menu will be dynamically styled, with fixed positioning and visibility on all pages.
-The goal is to enhance user experience through engaging visual elements that respond to scrolling and hovering actions.
+This project aims to develop an interactive navigation menu for a website, task 1 for training at Prodigy InfoTech.
+The navigation menu will be designed dynamically, with consistent placement and visibility across all pages.
+The goal is to enhance the user experience through engaging visuals that respond to swipe and swipe actions.

 #### Final implementation of the site:
 ![Screenshot (1181)](https://github.com/RashidHasan/PRODIGY_WD_01/assets/136935583/014b8d9e-1a91-4c2b-a58f-1dc68898af76)